Joachimdj/TestHomeWork1/README.md

 | Insert some text    | 9,9,"Bird"       | Fail |
 | Is it Scalene       | 3,4,10           | Pass |
 | Is it Scalene       | 10,4,3           | Pass |

+# Evaluation of Jonathan Egebak Carlsen program
+Running inspector in Netbeans:
+Controller.java
+	•	Missing Javadoc times two.

+Running Metrics:
+	•	Complexity 3

+Comments:
+- Missing print out of which type of triangle it is, in the console.
+- Return type should be a string, to show which triangle it is.
+- Code comments should be on it´s own line.